dmcomm/dmcomm.github.io/pages/pi-pico.md

 This document is part of the DMComm Software under the [MIT License](https://github.com/dmcomm/dmcomm-python/blob/main/LICENSE.txt).

-## App status

-* Alpha on Windows: OK.
-* Alpha on Android: OK; make sure you have the new version from Google Play.
-* W0rld on Windows: OK when using the `data` serial port (see below).
-* W0rld on Android: a little flaky.
-* ACom Wiki on Android: OK.

 ## WiFiCom

 [WiFiCom](https://wificom.dev/) is a closely related project to communicate with Digimon toys over WiFi.
 The build includes the circuits described here.
 If you build the project on this page using Pi Pico W, it can be upgraded to a WiFiCom in the future.
 If using Pi Pico W for the project on this page, adding the visible LED circuit on GP10 is recommended but not required.
+Installing the WiFiCom firmware is now recommended even on non-WiFi boards.

 ## Circuit

-**Note:** the default `prong_in` is being moved from GP26 to GP22 for Python.
-Please check your circuit and `board_config.py` to ensure they match.
-An analog pin (default GP26) is still required for Arduino.

-* [Schematic](/images/picocom_wificom_2023-05-01.pdf) (including WiFiCom in lower half, updated 2023-05-01).
+[Schematic](/images/picocom_wificom_2023-09-03.pdf) (including WiFiCom in lower half, updated 2023-09-03).
-* [Example breadboard diagram](/images/pi_pico_breadboard.png) - with prongs and all IR including Xros Loader, but not the button (`prong_in` still on GP26).
-* [Example breadboard photo](/images/pi_pico_breadboard.jpg) - as in the diagram above.
-Note the breadboard in the photo is a rare one with 6 rows on each side, but the same layout should fit on a normal 5-row breadboard (`prong_in` still on GP26).
-* [Photo with just the IR components, from the side](/images/pi_pico_ir_components.jpg) - TSMP58000 at the back, TSOP4838 directly in front of it - if using both, cut the TSOP4838 shorter so the TSMP58000 can see over it.

 The schematic shows the different sections of the circuit for each type of device.
 You can leave out any sections you're not using.
 The IR LED circuit can be used by itself for D-Scanner barcodes, and in that case a red LED also works.
-The Xros Loader section is not entirely working, and may change to something completely different or be abandoned, so I'd only suggest building that if you're really keen to help!
 On the schematic, some pins on the Pi Pico are reserved for related projects but not explained in this guide.

 The new prong circuit is a 3-state level shifter like a D-Com, but with far fewer components.
 It can't be used on 8-bit AVR because of a difference in how the pins are controlled.

-If using a different RP2040 board, check the schematic for your board, and make sure to pick `prong_drive_low=prong_drive_signal+1` in terms of RP2040 GPIO numbers, which don't always match up with the pin numbers on the board.
+Check `board_config.py` for recommended pins on Arduino Nano RP2040 Connect and Seeeduino Xiao RP2040. `ProngOutput` takes parameters `prong_drive_signal` and `prong_weak_pull`. `prong_drive_low` must be `prong_drive_signal+1` in terms of RP2040 GPIO numbers, which don't always match up with the pin numbers on the board.
+If using a different RP2040 board, check the schematic for your board, and make sure to choose pins which follow this rule.

 ### Parts list